jeffe107/TaxoFlow/README.md

     <img src="assets/Kraken_logo.png" alt="KrakenFlow" width="50%">
 </p>

+This pipeline is part of a tutorial.
+Please visit [https://krakenflowtutorial.netlify.app/](https://krakenflowtutorial.netlify.app/) to learn how it was built.

-KrakenFlow is a reproducible Nextflow pipeline for fast, accurate taxonomic profiling of short‑read metagenomic datasets.
+It is a reproducible Nextflow pipeline for fast, accurate taxonomic profiling of short‑read metagenomic datasets.
 It combines host/contaminant filtering with Bowtie2, taxonomic assignment with Kraken2, abundance re‑estimation with Bracken, interactive visualization with Krona, and an optional multi‑sample report built with phyloseq/R Markdown.

 ### What it does
 - **Filter reads with Bowtie2**: removes reads mapping to a reference (e.g., yeast) to reduce false positives downstream.